ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 ##### The `pull-request.yml` workflow script [Required]

 This workflow script is used to build and run tests on pull requests.
 It has two main jobs, `Build on Ubuntu` and `Build on Windows`, which are required checks for a pull request.
 This workflow script is triggered automatically when a pull request is created or updated.
-It also uploads a code coverage report per each pull request, which is also a required check on all the Standard Library modules.
+It also uploads a code coverage report per each pull request, which is also a required check on all the Ballerina library modules.
 A code coverage check is considered passed if the coverage is above 80%.

 To reduce failures in the code coverage check, the `CODECOV_TOKEN` should be added to the repository as a secret.